The Lowell System was a labor production model invented by Francis Cabot Lowell in Massachusetts in the 19th century.

 “The Lowell System required hiring of young (usually single) women between the ages of 15 and 35.
 Single women were chosen because they could be paid less than men, thus increasing corporate profits, and because they could be more easily controlled then men.
 These mill girls, as they were called, were required to live in company-owned dormitories adjacent to the mill and were expected to adhere to the rather strict moral code of conduct espoused by Lowell.
 They were supervised by older women, called matrons, and were expected to work diligently and attend church and educational classes.
 The young women would work a grueling 80-hour work week.
 Lowell believed his system alleviated the deplorable working conditions he witnessed in England and helped him to keep a tight rein on his employees.
 By doing so, he cultivated employee loyalty, kept wages low, and assured his stockholders accelerating profits.
 Although Lowell’s labor arrangement was highly discriminatory and paternalistic compared to modern standards, it was seen as revolutionary in its day.
 A large number of young mill girls went on to become librarians, teachers, social workers, etc., thanks in large part to the education they received while working at the mill; thus, the system did produce benefits for the workers and the larger society.”

-The Lowell System was not only more efficient but was also designed to minimize the dehumanizing effects of industrial labor by paying in cash, hiring young adults instead of children, and by offering employment for only a few years and providing educational opportunities to help workers move on to better jobs, such as school teachers, nurses and etc., which many of the Lowell mill girls did.
+The Lowell System was not only more efficient but was also designed to minimize the dehumanizing effects of industrial labor by paying in cash, hiring young adults instead of children, offering employment for only a few years and by providing educational opportunities to help workers move on to better jobs, such as school teachers, nurses and etc.

 “The Lowell System stood in sharp contrast to the prevailing system of textile manufacturing at the time, which was based on Samuel Slater’s Rhode Island System.
 That system was established at a cotton-spinning mill near Pawtucket, Rhode Island, in 1790.
 Slater had employed young girls (7-12), who were exploited and often abused…Slater kept tight reins on his labor pool as well, but the young girls were harder to train and control than adult women.”